Autism Diet & Nutrition

 A child with ASD would have to work harder at mealtimes with many possible stressors.
 Making foods as predictable and regular as possible can help.
 Serving meals at precisely the same time every day is among the simplest ways to decrease stress.
 Moreover, think of what concessions you may make for simpler mealtimes.
 Let your child choose a favorite chair at the table.
 If your child is sensitive to lights, then consider dimming them consider candlelight with adult supervision.
 Let your child select a favorite food that will be included in each meal.

-Video: Autism & Diet
+See: Autism & Diet

 Seek Guidance for Special Diets